Carrier Operations A Few Concepts from the early war years

 Weather - cloud cover can prevent an entire fleet from being sighted.

-Obvious a scout shot down does not give future information.
+Obviously a scout shot down does not give future information.
 However, a clever Japanese admiral

-was able to suspect the presence of an American carrier when his scouts in one sector
+was able to suspect the presence of an American carrier when his scouts in one sector all disappeared.

 Enemy anti-aircraft fire keeps the scout from closing for good identification.